Characterizing photon number statistics using conjugate optical homodyne detection: Repeated measurements

-Next we apply the EM algorithm described in details in Section~\ref{Sec:EMalgo} to the experimental data in order to reconstruct the photon number statistics of various light sources.
-In Fig.~\ref{Fig:ExpCSRecon} we plot reconstruction results for a weak coherent state.
+We apply the EM algorithm described above to the experimental data in order to reconstruct the photon number statistics of the two light sources.
+In Fig.6 we plot reconstruction results for a weak coherent state.
 The blue bars represent the photon number statistic of a coherent state $|\alpha\rangle$ with the mean number of photons $|\alpha|^2 = 5$, assuming noiseless detectors.
 The red bars correspond to the numerically synthesized data from the coherent state $|\alpha\rangle$ with added Gaussian noise which mimics the effect of noisy photo detectors.
-We assume that the noise has zero mean and variances $\sigma^{2}_{X_3} = 0.21, \sigma^{2}_{P_4} = 0.16$ for the quadratures $X_{3}$ and $P_{4}$ respectively which are the actual values measured in our experiments.
 The green bars depict the photon number statistics obtained from raw experimental data by using the EM algorithm.
 We note that the red and green histograms look remarkably similar which implies that experimental data come from a coherent state affected by the detector noise.
-In Fig.~\ref{Fig:ExpThRecon} we depict EM reconstruction results for a thermal state with the mean photon number $\bar{n}_{th} = 15.3$.
-The black bars represent the photon number statistics of a thermal state with $\bar{n}_{th} = 15.3$.
+In Fig.7 we depict EM reconstruction results for a thermal state with a mean photon number of 15.3.
+The black line represents the theoretical distribution of an ideal thermal state.
 The red bar are EM reconstruction results using numerically simulated quadrature measurement data with added detector noise.
-Like in the case of the coherent state, we assume that the detector noise is Gaussian with zero mean and variances $\sigma^{2}_{X_3} = 0.21, \sigma^{2}_{P_4} = 0.16$.
 Finally, the blue bars correspond to EM reconstruction of actual experimental data.
 We notice that for the thermal state the three distributions are very close visually.
-This is because the detector noise is much smaller than the mean number of photons in the state.
-Therefore, the noise effects are not as pronounced as in the case on a weak coherent state in Fig.~\ref{Fig:ExpCSRecon}.
+This is because the detector noise is much smaller than the mean number of photons in this case.
+Therefore, the noise effects are not as pronounced as in the case on a weak coherent state.